-With your inbox bulging with email newsletters - from small businesses you've never heard of to major retailers such as Amazon - it soon becomes clear how needlessly complex some newsletters can be, and how quickly they disappear into your trash folder.
-These simple but visually stunning newsletter designs are a selection of the few that have caught our eye...
+Creative directors, graphic designers, illustrators – you creatives are busy people.
+So the last thing you want is your inbox bulging with email newsletters.
+From small businesses you've never heard of to major retailers, it soon becomes clear how needlessly complex some newsletter designs can be, and how quickly they disappear into your trash folder.

-District Dining, a restaurant in the Surry Hills area of Sydney, keeps things simple with a black and white design spread over two columns, letting the fantastic photography of the venue and their food stand out.
+District Dining, a restaurant in the Surry Hills area of Sydney, keeps its newsletter design simple with a black and white design spread over two columns, letting the fantastic photography of the venue and their food stand out.
 They also include their opening times in the footer of the design, which is surprisingly rare in restaurant newsletters.

-Native Shoes proves that simplicity can be very eye-catching indeed with its large, welcoming typography and intriguing photographs.
+Native Shoes proves that simplicity can be very eye-catching indeed with its newsletter design featuring large, welcoming typography and intriguing photographs.
 Paired with their one-column layout, it draws your eye down the page to skim every article within it: nicely done!

 Lole is a female clothing brand, and its clean design with blocks of their bold yellow colour and simple photography make for a simple, stunning template that doesn't feel pushy or salesy.

-Whilst Fiasco Design's template relies heavily on imagery from a design project completed for one of their clients, the overall effect is a great appreciation for their work as you're drawn through the identity and its various applications.
+Whilst Fiasco Design's template relies heavily on imagery from a design project completed for one of their clients in its newsletter design.
+The overall effect is a great appreciation for their work as you're drawn through the identity and its various applications.
 The progress bar centered alongside each heading is a particularly nice touch to indicate the reader’s progress through the newsletter.

 There is always a bit of risk and uncertainty when a subscriber first signs up to your email or service.
 They hold their breath as they click 'sign-up' and slowly exhale when the first email comes in and it’s revealed that you will not be spamming them with all kinds of junk.

-TeamWorx is an email with a list of the latest jobs in retail.
+TeamWorx is a newsletter design with a list of the latest jobs in retail.
 The great, strong design of the email will leave you in no doubt as to who found you your next job.